Kerbalism/Kerbalism/README.md

 replaced with an equivalent one that is easier to plan against, as it is now vital for long-term manned missions.
 The means to harvest from atmospheres is also present, given the importance of atmospheric resources in this regard.
 A planetary resource distribution that mimick the real solar sytem complete the package.

+### RELIABILITY

+Components don't last forever in the real world.
+This is modelled by a simple system that can trigger failures on arbitrary modules.
+Manufacturing quality can be choosen in the editor, per-component, and improve the MTBF but also require extra cost and mass.
+The crew can inspect and repair malfunctioned components.
+Redundancy become a key aspect of the design phase.

 ### SIGNAL